SirHaagen/react_project10/README.md

-# -react_project10
-React example using useEffect and useState on a Vite project
+# React example using useEffect and useState on a Vite project

+**useState and useEffect**

+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity